tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - previous studies had linked activated T cells and clonally expanded TCRs to severe irAEs but this study was uniquely looking at pre-treatment T cell characteristics
  - unanswered question: do circulating activated CD4 TM cells (their abundance here found to correlate with irAE development) exhibit a higher propensity to recognize self-antigens in patients at risk for severe ICI induced irAEs?
  - limitations: retrospective, different ICIs studied at same time here (each with different irAE risks), most irAEs occur within first 3 months but some can occur later (which would have been missed here, median time to severe irAE here was ~6 weeks with no irAEs after 3 months)
-# T-cell invigoration to tumour burden ratio associated with anti-PD-1 response
+# T cell invigoration to tumour burden ratio associated with anti-PD-1 response
 ## Abstract
 ### Background
  - monotherapies based on PD-1 (programmed cell death) blockade (i.e. to reinvigorate exhausted tumor-specific T cells) have been successful in durably treating some but not most melanoma patients